 1003 Upper Fort St, Millers Point NSW 2000, Australia

-In the 1850s, a rugged hill overlooking Sydney Harbour was capped with the Sydney Observatory at the behest English astronomer and clergyman William Scott.
-What started as a sandstone structure used primarily for time-keeping and navigation...
+In the 1850s, a rugged hill overlooking Sydney Harbour was capped with the Sydney Observatory at the behest of English astronomer and clergyman William Scott.
+What started as a sandstone structure used primarily for time-keeping and...

 Hickson Rd, Barangaroo NSW 2000, Australia

-An Aboriginal territory turned shipping port west of the CBD between the Rocks district and King Street Wharf has now been transformed into a harborfront park, modeled after what the headland may have looked like before Europeans arrived....
+An Aboriginal territory turned shipping port between the Rocks district and King Street Wharf has been transformed into a harborfront reserve, modeled after what the headland may have looked like before Europeans arrived.
+It’s a great...

 Kensington Street, Chippendale NSW 2008, Australia